- Energy Saving Tips

 Boiler Upgrade Scheme (BUS)

 This government-backed scheme provides grants up to £7,500 to help property owners replace fossil fuel heating systems with low-carbon alternatives like heat pumps.
-For more information and to check your eligibility visit Apply for the Boiler Upgrade Scheme: Overview - GOV.UK (Opens new window).
+For more information and to check your eligibility visit Apply for the Boiler Upgrade Scheme: Overview - GOV.UK (Opens in a New Window).

 Additional information